Before you Arrive – Spring

 MIT ID and Kerberos ID

-You will receive a personalized Kerberos ID/Athena account coupon by email from the Admissions Office.
+You will receive you personalized Kerberos ID/Athena account coupon from the Admissions Office.
 This coupon provides information on how to register for an account.
 Once you register, you may obtain as obtain web certificates, and be able to access important MIT information.
 Visit the IS&T web site for complete information and a step-by-step guide on computing at MIT for students.
 You must also register for MIT Duo two-factor authentication for Touchstone.

 Fraternities, Sororities, and Independent Living Groups: Many students enjoy living in one of our fraternities, sororities, and independent living groups (known as FSILGs).
 As a transfer student, you may be interested in exploring more about this living option.
 See the FSILG website for complete information about FSILGs at MIT.